EnnoidMe/ENNOID-PACK/README.md

 This project aims to create a scalable & modular lithium-ion battery packs based on cylindrical cell format.

 For small production & prototyping, PCB cost 4.90$ for 10pcs when smaller than 100mm x 100mm.
-Until the design prove itself functionnal, it is cheaper to use small 100 x 100mm PCBs connected together than ordering one huge & expensive PCB.
+Until the design prove itself functionnal, it is cheaper to use small 100 x 100mm PCBs connected together instead of ordering one huge & expensive PCB.
 For this reason, the design is now based on a modular approach.

 ## Features: